voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 Managing delegated operations
 _____________________________

-Every Teams dataset has a Runs page that allows users to monitor and explore delegated operations scheduled against that dataset.
+Every Enterprise dataset has a Runs page that allows users to monitor and explore delegated operations scheduled against that dataset.

 .. note::